 For students who require a private room, enlargement equipment, a scribe and/or reader for their exams, it is the student’s responsibility to make arrangements by going to the DRS Office and scheduling an appointment at least 3-5 business days prior to the test date.

-For students who require textbooks in an alternative format, it is the responsibility of the student to submit the request early and provide both the request form and the purchased textbook(s) to DRS.
+For students who require textbooks in an alternative format, it is the responsibility of the student to submit the request early, and provide the following information: the request form, textbook receipts and the purchased textbook(s) to DRS.

 Any questions, need for advice, or assistance, the student needs to contact Disability Resources and Services, SC Building, Room SC125.